andre-the-giant/astroblog/src/pages/posts/inclusivity-is-not-a-buzzword-it-is-what-makes-teams-stronger.md

 ---

-A great development team isn’t just about technical skills.
-It’s about the people.
+A great development team isn't just about technical skills.
+It's about the people.
 When a team is truly inclusive, everyone has the same opportunity to contribute, grow, and feel valued.
 That means more than just hiring a diverse group of people.
 It means making sure they are treated fairly, supported, and respected, whether they are a junior developer, a senior engineer, or someone sitting in the C-suite.

 I have always pushed for better gender balance in my teams.
 Not just by hiring more women but by ensuring they are paid equally to their male counterparts.